h4ckt0m/Jail-System-Project/README.md

 ## Description

 Group Project of Computer Engineering students from [Universidad Europea](https://universidadeuropea.es/madrid).
-Our project is based on a security system of a prision.
+Our project is based on a security system of a prison.

 :star: Star us on GitHub — it helps!